-The Visual Arts Department is moving into an exciting new era.
-We have recently reviewed and redeveloped many of our courses in order to provide maximum immediate, as well as long-term, opportunities for students.
-We now present a more coherent pathway for Visual Arts education through all year levels, covering a wide variety of art and digital media materials, art making techniques and processes and conceptual frameworks.
-Our courses offer something for everyone and all skills levels are encouraged.
+The Visual Arts Department offers an exciting and varied program for our students.
+We present a coherent pathway for Visual Arts education through all year levels, covering a wide variety of art and digital media materials, art making techniques and processes and conceptual frameworks.
+Our courses offer something for everyone and all skill levels are encouraged.

-The Year 9/10 course structure provides an opportunity for diverse and in-depth concept and material-based exploration.
-Students may select to study Visual Arts or Digital Photography+Media in a continuing format, over a two year period, or as part of the year long (one year) course structure.
-The 9/10 stream offers a wide variety of conceptual and technical approaches, with a focus on skill refinement and material experimentation.
-Each Semester students examine an overarching theme, exploring related concepts through their work practice.
+The Year 9-10 course structure provides an opportunity for diverse and in-depth concept and material-based exploration.
+Students may select to study Visual Arts, Digital Photography or Media in a continuing format, over a two years period, or as part of the year long (one year) course structure.

 Visual Art allows us to express ourselves and communicate through visual language.
 It enables us to represent the world as we see it and respond to that experience on a range of levels.
 It develops our capacity for problem-solving and creativity.
 It challenges us to use our mental, physical, spiritual and emotional capabilities.
 Visual Art has an important place in a broad education.